bbalog87/catfish-genome/Assemly_pipeline.md

 The following procedure was followed to infer phased (haplotype-specific) HiFi reads, which were then assembled independently with Hifiasm.

 1. Mapping:
- - Mapp HiFi reads to prim assembly ( Minimap2)
+ - Map HiFi reads to prim assembly ( Minimap2)
  - Map ONT to pim assembly (minimap2)
  - Map Hi-C read to prim assembly (bwa-mem)
  - map illumina to prim assembly (bwa-mem)